 We missed more goals than we hit that quarter.
 Not from a lack of effort — we didn't have a system designed to track OKRs.
 We had a tool we'd repurposed, and it had quietly stopped working months earlier.

-So I built one — OKRs Tool.
+So I built one — OKRs Tool, founded in 2024 and built from Tallinn, Estonia.

 Before writing a single line of code, I spent months understanding the landscape.
 I signed up for every OKR platform I could find.
 Not demos.
 Real accounts.
 I created objectives, set key results, ran weekly check-ins, and tested every corner of the UI.
 I wanted to know what existed, where the gaps were, and what nobody was doing well.